How much does a music license cost for a business?

 Late-start surcharges

 Businesses that have been playing music without a licence and are subsequently contacted by a PRO or PPL PRS face a surcharge on their first invoice.
 In the United Kingdom, this is typically 50 percent of the standard rate.
-In the United States, statutory damages under copyright law can reach $150,000 per song in the most serious cases.
+In the United States, statutory damages under copyright law can reach $150,000 per work where the infringement is found to be wilful.

 Administrative burden